Herre, Norway: History

-The Herre river was for a long time an important source of jobs for Herre.
-In the late 1600s, with the opening of the Bolvik ironworks, Herre was established as one of Telemark's oldest industrial societies.
-In the 1850s a coal mill was established by Hellestvedt.
+For a long time, the Herre river was an important source of jobs for the people of the village.
+In the late 1600s, with the opening of the Bolvik ironworks, Herre was established as one of Telemark's oldest industrial areas.
+In the 1850s, a coal mill was established just outside Herre, at Hellestvedt.
 In the early twentieth century, Compagnie Française de Mines de Bamble (later known as Norwegian Bamble A/S) was established in Herre to mine the large apatite deposits.
 Compagnie Française de Mines de Bamble was at the time one of Norway's biggest industrial companies.
-In 1907 Bamble's first power station was opened at Kongens Dam.
+In 1907, Bamble's first power station was opened at Kongens Dam.
 Bamble Cellulosefabrikk was also an important workplace for the people of Herre from 1888 to 1978.